Anthony Lawrence. Headwaters

 Yet it is not his prizes we cherish, but the essence of his poetry:

 A lemon tree, cut back with the imprecision

 to organic joinery.

-Headwaters is the fourteenth collection from a widely revered poet writing at the height of his passions.
+Headwaters is the sixteenth collection from a widely revered poet writing at the height of his passions.

 Find yourself a shot glass, take a seat, and take a shot.

 ISBN 978-1-922080-60-8.
 92 pages.

 Anthony Lawrence, born 1957, in Tamworth, New South Wales, has published fifteen books of poetry and his work has won many of Australia’s most prestigious awards.
 He teaches Writing Poetry at Griffith University on the Gold Coast.